-There are some UTI’s that cannot be prevented, but there are ways that will reduce your risk:
+There are some UTIs that cannot be prevented, but there are ways to reduce your risk:

 UTI’s can be very inconvenient.
 There is no way to truly explain how uncomfortable they can make you feel with the back pain, fevers, nausea, and chills.
 To diagnose, most physicians look at a urine specimen under the microscope, evaluate your symptoms, and sometimes do some form of radiological imaging.
 Usually, UTI’s can be cleared up by antibiotics in a few days.

 If you are prescribed antibiotics, the most critical part is to take the entire prescription.
 If you don’t, it will leave some bacteria behind to become resistant to the medicine to which it was exposed.
 Bacteria can remake itself 18,000 different ways to survive, and you do not want to have an infection that is impossible to treat.

 If you have any symptoms that make you think you might have a UTI, please visit Alamo City Urgent Care, LLC quickly as possible to get on the right path to treatment.